ThatCompany/that_meeting/README.md

 Additionally, the plugin comes with the following features:

+- Event occurrences are shown in Redmine calendar
+- An event occurrence can be edited (**Date**, **Start time** and/or **End time** can be changed) or removed (via calendar)
 - Events' **Start time**, **End time** and **Repeat** can be shown in the issues list (a.k.a., the issue query)
 - Issues, for which the iCalendar functionality is enabled, can be exported in ICS

 The following things are incomplete or may not work as expected:

-- Currently, only the first occurrence of the event is shown in the Redmine calendar
+- A day can have only one occurrence of the meeting, you can't have multiple occurrences of the same meeting on the same day
 - Some iCalendar clients (such as Google Calendar) allow to propose new time for events (so called `COUNTER` requests) - this is not currently supported by That Meeting plugin (when it receives such a request, it automatically sends